More Attentive Mother-Child Interactions are Associated with Mindfulness

 By John M. de Castro, Ph.D.

 Raising children, parenting, is very rewarding.
-But, it can also be challenging.
+But it can also be challenging.
 Children test parents frequently.
 They test the boundaries of their freedom and the depth of parental love.
 They demand attention and seem to especially when parental attention is needed elsewhere.
 They don’t always conform to parental dictates or aspirations for their behavior.
-They are often affected more by peers, for good or evil, than by parents.
-It is the parents challenge to control themselves, not overreact, and act appropriately in the face of strong emotions.
+The challenges of parenting require that the parents be able to deal with stress, to regulate their own emotions, and to be sensitive and attentive their child.
+These skills are exactly those that are developed in mindfulness training.
+It improves the psychological and physiological responses to stress.
+It improves emotion regulation.
+It improves the ability to maintain attention and focus in the face of high levels of distraction.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch